For adults with previously treated classical Hodgkin lymphoma including an autologous stem cell transplant

 - Helpful information

-Have cancer that has come back or spread after a type of stem cell transplant that uses their own stem cells (autologous stem cell transplant); AND
+Have classical Hodgkin lymphoma that has come back or spread after a type of stem cell transplant that uses their own stem cells (autologous stem cell transplant); AND

 Used the drug brentuximab vedotin (Adcetris®) before or after the stem cell transplant; OR